SQL Injection Prevention: Keep Your PHP Site Safe

 Why SQL Injection Prevention Matters

-- Protects Your Files: It stops others from changing or deleting your data.
+- Protects Your Files: It prevent others from tampering with or erasing your information.

-- Follows the Rules: Good security helps you meet data privacy laws like GDPR.
+- Follows the Rules: Security is critical to help you meet data privacy regulations like GDPR.

 How SQL Injection Attacks Work

-Hackers look for code where user data mixes with SQL commands.
+Hackers look for code that mixes user data with SQL commands.

-- The Target: A hacker finds a box, like a search bar or login form.
+- The Target: A hacker encounters any online form such as a search bar or login screen.

 - The Trick: They type a special code, like